SimonWoodtli/zet/20240127140914/README.md

 to try something new 👍

 I know this is a bit of a hack, but hey you do you.
 Also as a compromise there is the `libc6-compat` package.
 Which I will also have a look at after this experiment.
+Also I only really use this on my workstation container to work in.
+I would rather not use this on a production container of any sorts.

 1. Check ldd: `ldd --version`
-1. Install it
+1. Install it: (adjust GLIBC_VER var)

 ```
 GLIBC_VER="2.35-r1"